top of page

 Day 27 - Sea Day, James Ross & Bellot Strait, Nunavut, Canada

 This evening during dinner, we entered the Bellot Strait, the northernmost point of the Americas and accessible only during Aug/September to sail as iced over during the other months.
 Bellot Strait is a passage in the Canadian Arctic and is very narrow.
-Captain Terje perfectly timed our sail through the stunning scenery through the golden hour for the evening.
+Captain Terje perfectly timed our sail through the stunning scenery through the golden hour of the evening.

 The strait is named for Frenchman Joseph Bellot, one of the many adventurers who set out in the 1850s to search for the doomed Northwest Passage mission of Sir John Franklin.

-As we exited Bellot Strait, we sailed past Fort Ross, an abandoned former trading post on Somerset Island.
+Exiting Bellot Strait, we sailed past Fort Ross, an abandoned former trading post on Somerset Island.
 Founded in 1937, it was the last trading post established by the Hudson's Bay Company.

 This evening's sunset was magical; we have been blessed with clear skies and sunsets this week.